MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/IStiDeviceControl-GetMyDevicePortName-incorrect-port-name-multiple-USB.md

 ms.technology: windows-hardware-print-driver
 ---

-# GetMyDevicePortName may return incorrect port name in Windows 11 when you connect multiple USB scanners
+# GetMyDevicePortName may return incorrect port name in Windows 11 if you connect multiple USB scanners

 This article discusses the problem that occurs where the `IStiDeviceControl::GetMyDevicePortName` method on Windows 11 returns an incorrect port name when you connect multiple USB scanners.